Oldbury Farm: Post-1834

 Following James Atkinson's death in 1834, his executors decided to lease the property and sell the stock, providing his widow an income to allow her to live in Sydney.
 His widow, son (also James Atkinson) and daughter Louisa later returned to the property.
 Louisa's marriage to Calvert was held in the sitting room at Oldbury Farm in 1870.
 James Atkinson junior and then Louisa Atkinson inherited the property in turn.

 The roof was altered in form and materials in the 1920s.

 It was owned by Montague Nicholson in the 1940s, who referred to the farm as "Swanton".

 The house was reportedly untenanted for long periods until its restoration c.
 1960s by J. McDonald.
 The house had a corrugated iron in the 1960s.

 In 1983, the house underwent a total restoration by Clive Lucas & Partners, including putting the roof back to its original 1920s form, reshingling the roof, and reconstructing the portico and front steps, based on measured drawings by William Hardy Wilson in the 1910s-20s.

 In the 1970s, it was owned by prominent advertising agency figure Elizabeth Dangar, who was married there in 1979.

 A program in recent years of rejuvenation, replanting and revival of laid hawthorn hedges on the farm has been implemented.
 Hedge laying is an old European practice which produces stock-proof farm hedges.
 A similar program of rejuvenation of the garden has been underway in recent years.

 Description

 The historic group consists of the Oldbury house, the garden, service yards and outbuildings and the surrounding farming property.
 The property also contains a swimming pool, tennis court and pavilion.

 Setting

 Oldbury Farm is set on a rise at the north-western footslopes of Mt.
-Gingenbullen, situated at the end of hawthorn-hedge (Crataegus oxycantha) and European elm tree (Ulmus procera)-copse-enclosed road (some Monterey cypress (Cupressus macrocarpa) and some Arizona cypress (Cupressus glabra) flank Oldbury Road.
+Gingenbullen, situated at the end of hawthorn-hedge (Crataegus oxycanthaand European elm tree (Ulmus procera)-copse-enclosed road (some Monterey cypress (Cupressus macrocarpa) and some Arizona cypress (Cupressus glabra) flank Oldbury Road.